 The Localecopia Story

-The idea of Localecopia started with a question by the Executive Chef of the Breakers Hotel: Why can’t our hotel serve the same, fresh mango I can get from walking outside my back yard?
-With this simple question in mind, Geoff Sagrans, Assistant Director of Materials Management at the Breakers, wanted to come up with a plan to make this happen.
+The idea of Localecopia started with a question by the Executive Chef of The Breakers: Why can’t our hotel serve the same, fresh mango I can get from walking outside my back yard?
+With this simple question in mind, Geoff Sagrans, Assistant Director of Materials Management at The Breakers, wanted to come up with a plan to make this happen.
 Knowing that the hotel was already leading the charge in green initiatives (which had a core focus on sustainability), Geoff came up with a concept which incorporated buying local produce with the whole theory of a local focus.

 The idea was to create a concept where everyone could benefit from each other (hence, “Group Synergies”).
 This idea was to also make the endeavor a non-profit one so all businesses could participate and benefit.
 The concept was originally called The Farm-To-Plate Alliance.
 After much due diligence on the name, it was recommended that a new name be formed because of the potential for a naming conflict of interest with other organizations.
 The quest for the new name took many months.
 With the help from Mike and Amy Wallander, Localecopia became the new title of this concept.